eeg3/workspaces-portal/README.md

 #### Configure App Settings

 Edit `sam.json` to update the settings specific to your environment.
-Simple change the `Default` value under `Parameters`.
+Simply change the `Default` values under the `Parameters` section.

-1. *AppName*: This name will be used within the application components.
+1. **AppName**: This name will be used within the application components.
-2. *PortalEmail*: This is the email address that approval emails will be sent from.
+2. **PortalEmail**: This is the email address that approval emails will be sent from.
-3. *ApproverEmail*: This is the email or distribution list that will receive the Approval email messages to approve or reject.
+3. **ApproverEmail**: This is the email or distribution list that will receive the Approval email messages to approve or reject.
-4. *DirectoryServicesId*: This is the Directory Services ID configured within Amazon WorkSpaces.
+4. **DirectoryServicesId**: This is the Directory Services ID configured within Amazon WorkSpaces.
-5. *ApprovedDomain*: This is the domain that can sign up for the portal (e.g. @company.com).
+5. **ApprovedDomain**: This is the domain that can sign up for the portal (e.g. @company.com).

 #### Push Changes